46 US Congressmen Are Opposing EA’s Saudi-Backed Buyout Expressing “Serious Concerns”

 • Shared ownership was also addressed, as the merger will make anti-labor policies more straightforward to implement.

-In the era of gaming acquisitions, EA hasn’t been left behind, with a Saudi Arabia-led consortium looking to buyout the company for $50 billion and take it private.
+In the era of gaming acquisitions, EA hasn’t been left behind, with Saudi Arabia’s Public Investment Fund (PIF) looking to buy out the company for $55 billion and take it private.
 The acquisition has the unanimous support of the gaming giant’s investors, with 99% approving the takeover

 Why it matters: Common ownership can lead to universal implementation of anti-labor policies and reduced competition in the industry.